DavidIsrawi/CollegeEventsDBSystems/README.md

 6. Programming languages that can be used for the project: HTML, Javascript, PHP, Java, CSS, and stored procedures.
 DBMS’s: Oracle, SQL Server, and MySQL.
 Other languages and DBMSs: check with the instructor.

+**Grading:**
+- Group Demo/Presentation - 50%
+- Group Project Report - 40%
+- Participation/Attendance - 10%

+**Deliverables:**
+- Group’s Presentation slides
+- The design (ER diagram, relational schemas, …), database creation code (CREATE TABLE …, INSERT…, SELECT …, etc.), the software code (GUI, embedded SQL statements, etc.), …
+- Each group is to submit a project report, describing the development of the project including the design, data, queries and results, implementation, and comments/observations, etc.
+- Each group submits one DVD (or a flash drive) containing all the files--the slides and codes.
+Alternatively, the files (and their folders) can be compressed and submitted as a single Zip or rar file via Webcourses.

+**Important Dates:**
+- Milestones (ER-Model draft Design, …): TBA
+- Groups’ projects due date: (TBA).
+- Presentations dates: (TBA).
+- Group reports due date: (TBA).